 Attorney Richard M. Renkin provides experienced representation for child custody matters in the San Diego area.
 He is also a trained family law mediator.
 If you have questions about any type of child custody matter, feel free to call (619) 299-7100, or contact the Law Office of Renkin & Associates online today.

 The Importance of a Professional and Experienced Family Law Lawyer

-At the Law Office of Renkin & Associates, our team of attorneys have the skills and experience to work toward a favorable resolution of your case.
+At the Law Office of Renkin & Associates, our team of attorneys has the skills and experience to work toward a favorable resolution of your case.
 When you’re seeking an attorney to help with the dissolution of your marriage, we are committed to exploring all options to find the best solution for your case.
-Whether you’re in the military, have a child custody dispute, or are struggling with the division of assets in a complex divorce, you’ll find the skilled, compassionate representation you need.
+Whether you’re in the military, have a child custody dispute, or are struggling with the division of marital assets in a complex or high net worth divorce, you’ll find the skilled, compassionate representation you need.